Probing type-II Ising pairing using the spin-mixing parameter: Results

+In Fig.~\ref{fig:pdte_4plot_aver}(b) we show $P$ calculated for the $B_1$ band of PdTe$_2$ versus doping up to the edge of this band at the $\Gamma$ point.
+The strong out-of-plane spin polarization, $P\approx 1$, supports the observed Ising type-II pairing in this case \cite{Liu2020}.

-The band $B_2$ forms two pockets along $\Gamma K$ and $\Gamma M$ lines with a mixture of all Te $p$ electrons and a small admixture of Pd $d$-electrons at the Fermi level vicinity.
-The calculated $b^2$ for both the pockets shows almost equal amplitudes for all the SQA components, which in fact leads in the case of PdTe$_2$ to the reduction of overall anisotropy of $b^2$ parameter, see Fig.~\ref{fig:P_and_b2}(a).
-As a measure of the anisotropy, we define the polarization $P$ of the mixing parameter $b^2$ in the following form $P=(b^2_\parallel - b^2_\perp)/(b^2_\parallel + b^2_\perp)$, where $b^2_\parallel = (b^2_x + b^2_y)/2$ and $b^2_\perp = b^2_z$.
-The polarization is valued $-1\leq P \leq 1$ from in-plane to out-of-plane polarization.
-In the case of the PdTe$_2$ (Fig.~\ref{fig:P_and_b2}(a)), the polarization $P$ captures the $b^2$ anisotropy reduction due to the $B_2$ pocket along the $\Gamma M$ for energies between $-20$ to $0$ meV, and further reduction for larger energies is from the pocket along the $\Gamma K$ due to admixture of the Pd $d$-orbitals .
-The large polarization for the $B_1$ band suggests that a hole doping of the PdTe$_2$ eliminates the $B_2$ pockets and provides enhancement of the Ising type-II pairing due to large $b^2$ anisotropy.
+The band $B_2$ forms two pockets along $\Gamma K$ and $\Gamma M$ lines with a mixture of all Te $p$ electrons and a small admixture of Pd $d$-electrons at the vicinity of the Fermi level (Fig.~\ref{fig:bs_b2}(b) and Fig.~S2 in the Supplemental Material \cite{supp}).
+The calculated $b^2$ for both the pockets shows almost equal amplitudes for all the SQA components, see Fig.~\ref{fig:bs_b2}(d) and Fig.~\ref{fig:bs_b2}(e), which leads to small anisotropy of $b^2$.
+The polarization $P$ for the pocket along the $\Gamma K$ line is $P\approx 0.23$ and for the pocket along the $\Gamma M$ line $P\approx -0.17$, which indicates that Ising pairing in the band $B_2$ is ineffective.
+This result is consistent with the common interpretation that type-II Ising superconductivity requires multiple degenerate bands.

+The large polarization for the $B_1$ band suggests that a hole doping of the PdTe$_2$ should eliminate the $B_2$ pockets and provide enhancement of the Ising type-II pairing due to large $b^2$ anisotropy.
+For heavy hole doping due to the presence of a substrate the $B_3$ band being the orbital doublet partner of the band $B_1$, may potentially give rise to the Ising pairing.
+The calculated spin-mixing parameter $b^2$ and polarization $P$ show, however, that the Ising mechanism is not present in the band $B_3$ due to the dominant in-plane direction of spin-orbit fields and weak anisotropy, see Fig.~S3 in the Supplemental Material \cite{supp}.
+We explain the weak anisotropy in this band in the Sec.~\ref{sec:mixing_theory}.